 The best time to schedule an outdoor ceremony is about 3-4 hours before sunset.

 Spring/Summer Weddings (September to April) – If your ceremony will take place outdoors, I strongly suggest that you schedule it after 3pm (avoid scheduling it between the hours of 10am and 2pm as the light is harsh and shadows are strong).

 Autumn/Winter Weddings (May to August) – During these months, and especially in winter, the light disappears very quickly at the end of the day.
 Your ceremony should start no later than 2-3 hours before sunset.

 When planning your ceremony with your venue and celebrant make sure that you will be standing in a spot with even light – you should ideally visit your ceremony space before your wedding and at the exact same date and time as your ceremony is scheduled so that you can see what the light looks like.
 I’m happy for you to send me photos of the ceremony spot and I can give you my thoughts.

 Avoid lots of dappled light under a tree and avoid ceremony spaces where one of you will be standing in light and the other in shadow.
 This type of light makes it extremely difficult to shoot in and also gives you images that are not very flattering.

-It is so important to allow yourself (and me) time to do this part of the day properly.
+It is so important to allow yourself (and me) plenty of time to do this part of the day without rushing.
 After all, you are not hiring a professional photographer with all their skill and creativity to take a handful of photos and call it a day.
 When couples say to me that they just want one or two good photos of the two of them together and then allow 5 to 10 minutes for this they don’t realise that beautiful and natural photos don’t happen in 5-10 minutes.

 You need time to stop and breathe, time to go for a wander with your new husband/wife and time to just be in each other’s presence.